MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Introduction

 Drawing on these findings, we introduce a novel hallucination detection method: \texttt{MMD-Flagger}.
 The key idea of the method is to simply i) plot the similarity between default output and stochastic samples as a function of the temperature, and ii) automatically detect whether this curve is monotonously increasing or $U$-shaped.
 In the latter case, we flag the output as hallucination.
 As a measure of similarity, we propose to use the \emph{Maximum Mean Discrepancy~(MMD)}~\citep{Gretton-2012a}.
 As a shape detection mechanism, we simply estimate the inflection point of the trajectory and check whether it is located near $0$ (see Figure~\ref{fig:trajectory-example-hallucination}).

 The paper is organized as follows.
 In Section~\ref{sec:methodology}, we detail the operating procedure of \texttt{MMD-Flagger} after recalling the necessary background on temperature sampling and MMD.
 We benchmark our method against several natural competitors in Section~\ref{sec:assessment}, before concluding in Section~\ref{sec:conclusion}.
-The codebase is available at \url{https://github.com/Kensuke-Mitsuzawa/MMD-Flagger}.
+The code for all experiments is provided in \texttt{code.tar.gz} and will be publicly available after publication.